danimatasd/MUJOCO-AIDL/README.md

 > "Reinforcement learning is learning what to do—how to map situations to actions—so as to maximize a numerical reward signal.
 The learner is not told which actions to take, but instead must discover which actions yield the most reward by trying them.
 In the most interesting and challenging cases, actions may affect not only the immediate reward but also the next situation and, through that, all subsequent rewards.
-These two characteristics—trial-and-error search and delayed reward—are the two most important distinguishing features of reinforcement learning." — Richard S. Sutton and Andrew G. Barto [^1]
+These two characteristics—trial-and-error search and delayed reward—are the two most important distinguishing features of reinforcement learning." — Richard S. Sutton and Andrew G. Barto. *Reinforcement Learning: An Introduction*

 In Reinforcement Learning, there are many methods that can be classified into two main groups: policy-based methods and value-based methods.